 Brand archetypes are not the only framework around.

-In 1997, marketing professor and branding expert Jennifer Aaker revolutionised the understanding of brand personality by introducing the Five Dimensions.
+In 1997, marketing professor and branding expert Jennifer Aaker revolutionised the understanding of brand personality by introducing her Five Dimensions.

 They include: